AGM

  The 48 timeshare votes are unchanged.

- Each private owner’s vote is worth 51 times a single timeshare vote.
+ Each non timeshare owner’s vote is worth 51 times a single timeshare vote.

-• So the three private owners have voting strength of 3 × 51 = 153 votes.
+• So the three non timeshare owners have voting strength of 3 × 51 = 153 votes.

-This illustrates why private owners have extremely powerful voting rights—if they choose to use
+This illustrates why non timeshare owners can have equitable voting rights—if they choose to use

 them.